Delivery is the moment when it’s time to welcome your baby into the world.

 - A labor that fails to progress or does not progress normally

 - Placental complications.
-One example is placenta previa, in which the placenta blocks the cervix.
-This raises the risk that the placenta will become detached too soon from the uterus.
+One example is placenta previa where the placenta blocks the cervix and raises the risk that the placenta will detach from the uterus too soon.

 - Twins or other multiples